Flutter Form Validation (A Basic Guide)

 - Show a notification via

-SnackbarorAlertDialogto user whether form submission was successful or not.
+SnackbarorAlertDialogto the user whether the form submission was successful or not.

-We demonstrated a basic flutter form validation with code example.
-Flutter makes it easy to create and validate form using built-in Form and TextFormField widgets.
-The example above can be further customized based on flutter application requirements.
+We demonstrated a basic Flutter form validation with a code example.
+Flutter makes it easy to create and validate a form using built-in Form and TextFormField widgets.
+The example above can be further customized based on Flutter application requirements.